knative/docs/help/contributor/how-to/frontmatter.md

 In this example, the following file is deleted: `/docs/install/knative-with-any-k8s.md`

-To ensure that anyone who tries to navigate to the deleted file get redirected to its replacement, you must add `/docs/install/knative-with-any-k8s.md` as an `aliase`.
+To ensure that anyone who tries to navigate to the deleted file gets redirected to its replacement, you must add `/docs/install/knative-with-any-k8s.md` under `aliases`.

-For example, in the `/docs/install/_index.md` file, you add each file that you want to redirect to this file as `aliase` starting with the path from root:
+In the `/docs/install/_index.md` file, you add the `/docs/install/knative-with-any-k8s` URL path without the file type suffix, under `aliases`:

 ```
 ---